daboross/fern/README.md

-Fern: efficient, configurable logging in rust
+fern
 ====
 [![Linux Build Status][travis-image]][travis-builds]
 [![Windows Build Status][appveyor-image]][appveyor-builds]

+Efficient + configurable logging in rust.

+---

 With fern, you can: